[icon name=”user” class=”” unprefixed_class=””] Aiman Bandali

 Myopathy can occur any time after the first week of initiation of statin therapy and resolves after days to weeks of discontinuing therapy.
 Analysis of multiple placebo-controlled trials by Banach et al. concluded the significance of statin-induced depletion of CoQ10.14

 However, the mechanisms and clinical consequences of low CoQ10 levels are not clear.
 In a small patient population of thirty-two patients, reduced CoQ10 levels are commonly seen in the elderly, individuals who engage in intense physical training and diabetes mellitus patients.14

-Considering the amount of cardiovascular events that are prevented with the use of statins and the risk of myopathiesthat ensue, statin use should not be halted in patients with cardiovascular risk factors.
+Considering the number of cardiovascular events that are prevented with the use of statins and the risk of myopathies that ensue, statin use should not be halted in patients with cardiovascular risk factors.
 However, the use of CoQ10 is not supported by scientific studies.
-At this time, physician opinion and patient preference are the deciding factor on CoQ10 use for statin induced myopathy.
+At this time, physician opinion and patient preference are the deciding factors on CoQ10 use for statin-induced myopathy.